audacioustux/audacioustux/src/content/blog/cka-prep.md

 [Certified Kubernetes Administrator (CKA) - Linux Foundation](https://www.cncf.io/certification/cka/)

-This is kind of a brain-dump of my CKA exam preparation.
-Instead of writing down every definition, description, and re-iterating the same things that are already have been written & said by others, I'll just point to them (, and use AI help to fill the voids 😅).
+This is kind of a brain dump of my CKA exam preparation.
+Instead of writing down every definition, and description, and re-iterating the same things that are already been written & said by others, I'll just point to them (, and use AI help to fill the voids 😅).

 ## Prerequisites